It can be challenging to develop a curriculum that is interesting and educational.

 Take Your Curriculum to the Next Level

-The way the curriculum is presented to students makes a huge difference.
+The way your curriculum is presented to students makes a huge difference.

-Even when designers are highly educated in a subject, such as history or math, it’s not always easy for them to break the subject down in a way that K–12 students understand.
+Even when curriculum developers are highly educated in a subject, such as history or math, it’s not always easy for them to break the subject down in a way that K–12 students understand.

 We Can Help

 At Super Copy Editors, we understand the challenges that education companies, school districts, and other curriculum designers face.
 We’re also knowledgeable about Common Core.

 We combine this knowledge with our copy editing expertise to help curriculum developers improve their materials.

 Our seasoned copy editors (some of whom include former teachers) have collectively worked on a range of educational materials from publishers such as Scholastic Inc., McGraw-Hill School Division, A Pass Educational Group, SAGE, and The Old Schoolhouse Magazine, as well as a Montessori training program and an educational assessment/learning analytics company.

 - Over a five-year period beginning in 2012, we provided comprehensive copy editing services for EL Education’s Grades 3–8 curriculum.